Scott Walker blames young voters for GOP’s losses in Wisconsin, but offers few solutions for winning them back

 Abortion

 The second most important issue to young voters, according to the Harvard poll, is abortion, and that played a huge role in the Wisconsin Supreme Court race, with Protasiewicz campaigning on her support for a woman’s right to choose.
-If a case on Wisconsin’s 19th century abortion ban makes it to the State Supreme Court later this year, as expected, Protasiewicz would preside over it, a fact that was emphasized during the campaign.
+If a case on Wisconsin’s 19th-century abortion ban makes it to the State Supreme Court later this year, as expected, Protasiewicz would preside over it, a fact that was emphasized during the campaign.

 Support for legal abortion is extremely popular among young Americans, particularly young women.
-However, last summer Walker’s party completed a decades-long project to overturn Roe v.
+However, last summer, Walker’s party completed a decades-long project to overturn Roe v.
 Wade and strip abortion access for millions across the country.
-Republican governors and legislatures are enacting more and more extreme bans, with Idaho passing a law this week that will make adults who help minors seek abortions out of state subject to criminal charges and possible jail time.
+Republican governors and legislatures are enacting more and more extreme bans, with Idaho passing a law this week to subject adults who help minors seek abortions out of state to criminal charges and possible jail time.

 Abortion could be an issue when Republicans try to retake the White House next November.
 The current frontrunner for the nomination, former President Donald Trump, fulfilled his 2016 campaign promise of appointing Supreme Court justices who would overturn Roe.
-His closest competitor, Florida Gov. Ron DeSantis, is set to sign a strict 6-week abortion ban in his state that only has 34% support nationwide, per a Yahoo News/YouGov poll conducted last month.
+His closest competitor, Florida Gov. Ron DeSantis, is set to sign a strict ban on abortions after six weeks in his state, which has only 34% support nationwide, according to a Yahoo News/YouGov poll conducted last month.

 Protecting democracy

 The poll found that the next most important issue for voters under 30, after abortion, is protecting democracy.
 As noted above, Republicans have been attempting to make it harder for college students to vote in a number of states, including the suggestion of banning polling places on campuses.
-Trump, their presidential frontrunner, is an election denier who, in an effort to overturn the 2020 race, which he lost by 7 million votes, incited a riot in Washington, D.C. that resulted in multiple deaths and hundreds of arrests.
+Trump, their presidential frontrunner, is an election denier who, in an effort to overturn the 2020 race, which he lost by 7 million votes, incited a riot in Washington, D.C., that resulted in several deaths and hundreds of arrests.
 In August 2020, Trump threatened to hold up a large coronavirus relief package in an attempt to make it harder to vote by mail.

 Republicans at the federal level have refused to move forward with new voter protections after the Voting Rights Act was gutted by the Supreme Court’s Republican-appointed justices in 2013.
-In 2021, GOP senators didn’t consider a compromise voting rights bill proposed by Sen. Joe Manchin, D-W.V.
+In 2021, GOP senators didn’t consider a compromise voting rights bill proposed by Sen. Joe Manchin, D-W.Va.

 Democracy was also an important issue in the Protasiewicz victory.
-Wisconsin’s legislative map is one of the most severe gerrymanders in the country, a map that helped while Walker was in office and that he has defended over the years.
+Wisconsin’s legislative map is one of the most extreme gerrymanders in the country, a map that helped while Walker was in office and that he has defended over the years.
 For years, voting rights advocates have accused Republicans in the state of working to suppress low-income voters and voters of color.

 Climate change

 The fourth most important issue for young voters was climate change, as they seek to preserve a habitable planet for themselves and their children.
-Republicans have long denied the fact that average global temperatures have risen 2 degrees Fahrenheit since the Industrial Revolution, as well as the scientific consensus that this is caused by increased atmospheric concentrations of heat-trapping gasses emitted by burning fossil fuels.
+Republicans have long denied the fact that average global temperatures have risen 2 degrees Fahrenheit since the Industrial Revolution, as well as the scientific consensus that this is caused by increased atmospheric concentrations of heat-trapping gases emitted by burning fossil fuels.

 Trump has called climate change “a hoax invented by the Chinese.”
-During his first year in office, Trump pulled the country out of the Paris climate agreement, a move disapproved of by a majority of voters.
+During his first year in office, Trump pulled the country out of the Paris climate agreement, a move that a majority of voters disapproved of.

 Polling shows that younger voters are more likely to support the Green New Deal, a policy package to address climate change that has been consistently mocked by Republicans.
 When President Biden announced his climate goals in 2021, a number of prominent Republicans spread misinformation stating he wanted Americans to stop eating meat.